 This is awful.
 Should someone who received a Stryker Gateway-Wingspan intracranial angioplasty and stenting system file a lawsuit against Stryker because these brain stents are defective?

 I have no idea.
 At this point, at least from this study, it seems clear that brain stents are a bad idea for those at risk of a stroke.
 Should Stryker have known this?
-It is easy for plaintiffs’ lawyers to pile on and start assuming this study means they should starting suing Stryker.
+It is easy for plaintiffs’ lawyers to pile on and start assuming this study means they should start suing Stryker.
 Ultimately, that may well be the case.
 But we need a lot more information about what Stryker knew, what it should have known, and when.